keshari1arya/subscription-analytics/landing-page/SECURITY.md

 ---

-**Note**: This security implementation provides a solid foundation but should be enhanced based on your specific requirements and threat model.
+**Note**: This security implementation provides a solid foundation for Next.js API routes and should be enhanced based on your specific requirements and threat model.